-- The nomination and appointment of directors through the nomination & governance committee. - Director induction and training programmes. - Providing guidance to the Board on director duties, responsibilities and good governance. - Keeping the Board and committee Charters up to - Preparing and circulating Board papers. - Drafting the Board annual work plan. - Preparing and circulating minutes of Board and committee meetings. - Evaluation of the Board, committees and individual directors
+- The nomination and appointment of directors through the nomination & governance committee. - Director induction and training programmes. - Providing guidance to the Board on director duties, responsibilities and good governance. - Keeping the Board and committee Charters up to date. - Preparing and circulating Board papers. - Drafting the Board annual work plan. - Preparing and circulating minutes of Board and committee meetings. - Evaluation of the Board, committees and individual directors.

 The Board evaluates the competency and effectiveness of the company secretary, as required in terms of the JSE Listings Requirements.
 This process includes an assessment of the company secretary's eligibility, skills, knowledge and execution of duties.
 The Board has considered and is satisfied that the appointment and function of the company secretary are in line with the requirements of the Companies Act.
-Bert has many years' experience as a company secretary in a listed company environment.
-He was previously a director of Chartered Governance Institute of Southern Africa and its past president in 2010.
+Richard has had previous experience as a company secretary in a listed company environment.
+He is a qualified attorney and also fulfils the role of group legal executive.

 The Board confirms that the company secretary maintains an arm's length relationship with the Board and the directors, noting that the company secretary is not a director of the Company and is not related to any of the directors.
-The company secretary is independent from management and does not have executive duties and responsibilities, aside from the core responsibilities of a company secretary.
+The company secretary is independent from management and does not have other executive duties and responsibilities, aside from the core responsibilities of group legal executive and company secretary.
 He is not a material shareholder of Murray & Roberts and is not party to any major contractual relationship with Murray & Roberts.